-You would think a movie where people can bend and control elements would be pretty damn cool, but instead it’s boring and poorly directed by a man who is falling faster than Blockbuster Video; M. Night Shyamalan.
+You would think a movie where people can bend and control elements would be pretty damn cool, but instead it’s boring and poorly directed by a man who is falling faster than Blockbuster Video: M. Night Shyamalan.
 What happened to this guy?
-His first two films (Sixth Sense and Unbreakable) were downright spectacular, and then for some reason he lost the ability to direct a good movie.
+His first two films (The Sixth Sense and Unbreakable) were downright spectacular, and then for some reason he lost the ability to direct a good movie.
 I know some people really like Signs, but I hate it.
-Regardless, the Last Airbender’s premise was a lay-up; A bunch of dudes who can fight using fire, water, the earth, and air.
+Regardless, The Last Airbender’s premise was a lay-up; A bunch of dudes who can fight using fire, water, the earth and air.
 Come on!
 You can’t make that cool?
 But what’s worse than the directing is the terrible acting.

 Now maybe the movie can be salvaged with some cool fighting sequences, right?
 Nope.
 They are actually filmed really poorly.
 The worst part is that they are hokey when they should look awesome.
-One scene in particular is when they are in the Earth nation and these warriors do a fricking Lord of the dance sequence when they should be tearing up the earth.
+One scene in particular is when they are in the Earth nation and these warriors almost do a silly Lord of the Dance sequence when they should be tearing up the earth.
 I’m supposed to take this seriously, but the fights are a joke.
-The use of the elemental powers are weak as shit.
+The use of the elemental powers are weak as hell.
 And when there isn’t fighting going on, the film has nothing to offer.
 Nothing.
 It is a black abyss of horrible acting and yawn inducing scenes.
-The end battle is decent which at least brings this film some solid entertainment value.
+The end battle is decent, which at least brings this film some solid entertainment value.

 As bad as the acting is though, the man to blame here is M. Night Shyamalan.
 I feel like he was asleep while making this movie.
 There are important plot points that are not even shown that you feel like were accidentally left out, like you went to the bathroom for five minutes even though you didn’t.
 Now that’s just lazy filmmaking.
 This is really great source material but there is nothing about this worth recommending.
-It’s not completely terrible, but it’s a bad movie.
-I would give this series another chance if they brought in another director.
-But seriously M. Night, go away.
+It’s a bad movie.
+I would give this series another chance if they brought in another director, but seriously, M. Night, go away.

 Rating: 4.5 out of 10